Learn how to use Dasha AI with Voximplant to automate customer conversations within a call center environment.

 To see the URI, write

-dasha sip list-inbound.
+dasha sip list-incoming.

 Put it in your Voximplant scenario instead of "your_SIP_URI".